Embedding and Extending JSONata

 var result = await expression.evaluate({example: [{value: 4}, {value: 7}, {value: 13}]});

-, if present, contains variable names and values (including functions) to be bound:
+bindings, if present, contain variable names and values (including functions) to be bound:

 await jsonata("$a + $b()").evaluate({}, {a: 4, b: () => 78});